shervinkarimi/website/_pages/research.md

 </div>
 </div>

-<div id="abs_visb_hand" class="paper-abstract" style="display:none">We provide novel evidence on the impact of emergency department gatekeeping on care providers and patients by leveraging a unique natural experiment: a mandatory triage policy in a French region.</div>
+<div id="abs_visb_hand" class="paper-abstract" style="display:none">We provide novel evidence on the impact of emergency department gatekeeping on hospitals and patients by leveraging a unique natural experiment: a mandatory triage policy in a French region.</div>